hmunye/tcp/README.md

 ```
 > Requires root privileges.
 Review script code before execution.

-- Builds and run the crate in release mode with `CAP_NET_ADMIN` as a background process
+- Builds and runs the crate in release mode with the `CAP_NET_ADMIN` privilege as a background process

-- Sets the `tun0` interface up
+- Brings the `tun0` interface up

 - Assigns the local IP address `10.0.0.1/32` to the TUN device with a peer address `10.0.0.2`

 - Waits on the process to complete and cleans up on SIGINT and SIGTERM signals

-You can now use `10.0.0.1` as the source address and `10.0.0.2` as the destination for connections.
+You can now use `10.0.0.1` as the source address and `10.0.0.2` as the destination
+to establish or listen for connections.

 Example: